baweaver/generator-angm/README.md

 # Contribute

-To submitting an issue, please check if pass on travis.
+To submit an issue, please verify it passes its build on travis.
-To submitting a bugfix, write a test that exposes the bug and fails before applying your fix.
+To submit a bugfix, write a test that exposes the bug and fails before applying your fix.
-To submitting a new feature, add tests that cover the feature.
+To submit a new feature, add tests that cover the feature.

 ## License